-It’s not easy opening up about debt, but it’s the first step to getting out of it.
+It's not easy opening up about debt, but it's the first step to getting unstuck.

 Recently my sister opened up a little with me about her family's finances and how tough things are.
 From what I've gleaned over the years, she's held credit card debt and student loans since her college days, but she doesn't usually reveal much to me, and I don't pry.